 As you walk around Yubatake, you will also notice many names are curved on the black plaque affixed to the handrail pillars (in both Japanese and English).
-They are historical figures who have contributed to Kusatsu Onsen’s development or have visited Kusatsu Onsen in the past.
-From Minamoto no Yoritomo (the guy who started Kamakura shogunate), Gyōki (a highly regarded monk who founded Kusatsu Onsen’s guardian temple), to Japan’s former prime ministers, the name plaques are Kusatsu Onsen’s way to broadcast its popularity.
+They are historical figures who have contributed to Kusatsu Onsen’s development or have visited Kusatsu Onsen.
+From Minamoto no Yoritomo (the guy who started Kamakura shogunate), Gyōki (a highly regarded monk who founded Kusatsu Onsen’s guardian temple) to Japan’s former prime ministers, the name plaques are Kusatsu Onsen’s way to broadcast its popularity.

 Amongst the historical figures, one of them didn’t exist in real life.
 The name Lucius Modestus (ルシウス・モデストゥス) was actually based on the Japanese manga Thermae Romae (テルマエ・ロマエ).
 As the manga, which the ancient Roman architect time-slipped to Kusatsu Onsen, was made into a live-action film and anime series and even won a few awards, the main character’s name was recognized as the 101st historical figure of Kusatsu Onsen (´▽｀*).